pyutil/django-admin-autocomplete-all/README.rst

     pip install django-admin-autocomplete-all

+Add 'autocomplete_all' into INSTALLED_APPS.

 Features
 --------

+1. You can add 'class Media: js=..' to get more context in get_search_results.
+You can also implement better server-side filtering in ajax calls include dynamic filters based on current value of other form fields.
+Read more in Usage or in source: autocomplete_all/js/autocomplete_params.js

-Django admin: Use select2 (autocomplete_fields) everywhere.
+2. Django admin: Use select2 (autocomplete_fields) everywhere.

-In your admin.py import ModelAdmin, StackedInline and/or TabularInline from autocomplete_all instead of from admin.admin
+In your admin.py import ModelAdmin, StackedInline and/or TabularInline 'from autocomplete_all' instead of 'from admin'.

 .. code-block:: python